freeCodeCamp/freeCodeCamp/guide/english/html/elements/a-tag/index.md

 `_self`: Opens the link in same frame (default behaviour).
 `_parent`: Opens the link in the parent frame, for example when the user clicks a link in an iframe.
 `_top`: Opens the link in the full body of the window.
 `framename`: Opens the link in the specified frame.

+An inline frame is used to embed another document within the current HTML document.

 #### Example: